This advisory announces vulnerabilities in the following Jenkins deliverables:

 The form validation methods now require POST requests and perform a permission check.

-PRQA Plugin stored a password unencrypted in its global configuration file on the Jenkins master.
-This password could be viewed by users with access to the master file system.
+PRQA Plugin stored a password unencrypted in its global configuration file on the Jenkins controller.
+This password could be viewed by users with access to the Jenkins controller file system.

 The plugin now stores the password encrypted in the configuration files on disk.